andy-polhill/angular-casino-lights/README.md

 If you do end up using this, please send/pull request any data that you create.

 ##TODO before alpha complete
-- Stupid text attribute
+- Determine browser coverage
 - Tidy up and document embedding font data
-- Provide usage examples
+- Complete usage examples
-- Provide skeleton css/scss
 - Map Raleway font